jessepav/lacygoill-wiki-backup/floating_point/representation.md

 #### Why don't they use it?
 (3)

-The 2's complement method provides three benefits:
+The 2's complement method provides three benefits.

-   - the addition of a negative number represented by the sign-and-modulus method is more complicated, because you have to process the first bit specially
+First, the  addition of  a negative number  represented by  the sign-and-modulus method is more complicated, because you have to process the first bit specially.

-   - with the sign-and-modulus method, there are two zeros (+0 and -0)
+Second, with the sign-and-modulus method, there are two zeros (+0 and -0).
 Every  application will  need to  take extra  steps to  make sure  that non-zero values are also not negative zero.

-   - extending the width of the register where the negative number is being stored is easier
+Third, extending  the width of the  register where the negative  number is being stored is easier.
 Compare:

         1110 (negative two, in four bits, using the 2's complement method) 11111110 (negative two, in eight bits, using the 2's complement method)

 To go from `1110`  to `11111110`, all the computer has to do  is repeat the most significant bit: that requires 4 operations.

         1010 (negative two, in four bits, using the sign-and-modulus method) 10000010 (negative two, in eight bits, using the sign-and-modulus method)

 This time, to  go from `1010` to  `10000010`, the computer *first*  has to clear the most significant bit:

     1010
     ↓
     0010

 Then it can  repeat 0, until the last bit  where it puts a 1 for  the sign: that requires 5 operations.

 The  clearing of  the most  significant  bit is  an extra  operation, for  which there's no equivalent in the 2's complement method.

 <https://stackoverflow.com/a/1125317/9780968>